 Timo and his team were able to tap into deeper pockets and they also plunged into the wealth of knowledge of this experienced, global-minded community.

 Pipedrive was able to get their product in the right hands by joining accelerators like Angel Pad, who help companies get into early adopter circles of innovative SMBs and important industry influencers.

-While this was an excellent decision made early, Pipedrive didn’t just grow without obstacles, challenges and missteps.
+While this was an excellent decision made early, Pipedrive certainly faced obstacles, challenges and missteps.

-There were so many valuable lessons learned by finding out what not to do - and Timo and the team learned these lessons the hard way.
+There were so many valuable lessons learned by finding out what not to do, lessons Timo and the team learned the hard way.

-As the number of markets Pipedrive targeted grew bigger, so did the risk of positioning their product incorrectly.
+As the number of markets and economies Pipedrive targeted grew bigger, so did the risk of positioning their product incorrectly.

 Salespeople know that understanding your customers is the key to closing deals.